Lex Luthor (1978 film series character): Superman (1978)

-Superman II
+Superman II (1980)

 Lex Luthor's role in Superman II is relegated to a supporting one.
 Luthor escapes prison thanks to a jailbreak organized with the help of Miss Teschmacher while leaving Otis behind.
 After journeying to the Fortress of Solitude, Luthor learns of the existence of General Zod and the other Kryptonian criminals Ursa and Non.
 Hoping to rule his own continent once the evil Kryptonians take over Earth, Luthor allies himself with Zod.
 He asks Zod for control over real estate in Australia.
-However, when Superman confronts Zod and his cronies at the Fortress of Solitude at the film's climax, Luthor tricks Superman into revealing that there is a chamber in the Fortress which can nullify a Kryptonian's powers using synthetic red solar radiation- in essence turning a Kryptonian, such as Superman, Zod, and his followers Non and Ursa, into a vulnerable human.
+However, when Superman confronts Zod and his cronies at the Fortress of Solitude at the film's climax, Superman tricks Luthor into revealing that there is a chamber in the Fortress which can nullify a Kryptonian's powers using synthetic red solar radiation- in essence turning a Kryptonian, such as Superman, Zod, and his followers Non and Ursa, into a vulnerable human.
 Fortunately, expecting Luthor's betrayal, Superman had already reversed the mechanism of the chamber, and when forced inside by Zod, the "red sun" beams are dispersed throughout the Fortress while Superman is safely shielded; Zod and his followers are defeated easily because of the loss of their powers.
-Luthor is sent back to prison.
-The final parts of Superman II: The Richard Donner Cut had Superman rotating the Earth backwards to prevent Luthor from escaping from prison while also making sure that General Zod, Ursa, and Non remain in the Phantom Zone.
+Luthor is seemingly left stranded at the Fortress when Superman and Lois are seen leaving.
+The final parts of Superman II: The Richard Donner Cut had Superman turning back time to prevent Luthor from escaping from prison while also making sure that General Zod, Ursa, and Non remain in the Phantom Zone.

-Joyce Kilmer's poem "Trees" was recited by Luthor in the scene, where enters the Fortress of Solitude and comes across a video of an elder (John Hollis) from planet Krypton reciting "Trees" as an example of "poetry from Earth literature".
+Joyce Kilmer's poem "Trees" was recited in a video of an elder (John Hollis) from planet Krypton as an example of "poetry from Earth literature".
 Luthor ridicules the poem.

 As with the first film, Alexander and Ilya Salkind prepared a version for worldwide television release that re-inserted unused footage (in this case 24 minutes) into the film.
 It was through this extended version that viewers first caught a glimpse into the Superman II that might have happened had Richard Donner remained as director.
 In fact, a majority of the added footage was shot by Donner before Richard Lester became director.
 17 of the 24 added minutes were utilized by ABC for its 1984 network premiere.
 Subsequent ABC airings of the longer version would be cut further for more advertising time.
 The full 146-minute extended cut was shown internationally, including parts of Canada.

 The added footage offers an alternative ending to the film.
 In the theatrical cut, it is implied that Superman has killed the three Kryptonian villains (going against the strict code that Superman does not kill).
 In the extended ending, a U.S. "polar patrol" is shown picking up the three Kryptonians and Lex Luthor, after which Superman, with Lois standing beside him, destroys the Fortress of Solitude.